 However, Sun Xiaodong, deputy director of the Shanghai Center for Disease Control and Prevention, advised residents to eat cooked rather than raw food.

-Zhu Yi, deputy director of city's Commerce Commission, outlined a plan for local farmers' markets, specifying that they should be disinfected regularly and testing conducted on all fresh food sold there, especially meat and seafood.
+Zhu Yi, deputy director of the city’s commerce commission, outlined a plan for local farmers’ markets, specifying that they should be disinfected regularly with testing conducted on all fresh food sold there, especially meat and seafood.

 Particular attention is focused on worktops, trash cans, sewers, toilets, passageways, elevators and transport vehicles.
 Ventilation of market trading areas must be well maintained, and equipment such as exhaust fans must be turned on to increase air circulation.